Why Put All of the Best Auxiliar de Conversación Blogs in One Place?

 Sam and Veren have an incredibly exhaustive list of answers to questions you might have.
 I definitely recommend taking a look here before going to any of the Facebook groups.

 IX.
-Comparisons of Different Auxiliar de Conversación Programs
+Comparison of Different Auxiliar de Conversación Programs to Teach English in Spain

 Emily breaks down in detail the pros and cons of the Ministerio de Educacion’s Language and Culture Assistant program, CIEE Teach Abroad, the Franklin Program, Meddeas, and the BEDA program.
 She also has one of the best (and most accurate) blog titles around.